kanuleader/CV_latex/README.md

-resume using LaTeX
+CV using LaTeX

 - install texmaker on linux
-- build to make resume with pdf' format
+- build to make Cv with pdf' format